SaltwaterC/keepass-static/README.md

 ## System requirements

- * Ruby 2.1.x
+ * Ruby 2.1.x or Ruby 2.3.x (planned)
  * Linux 2.6.x
- * OS X 10.10.x
+ * OS X 10.11.x (may work under previous releases, untested)

-Ruby 2.1.x is required as I work with Chef.
-Whatever ChefDK is offering as embedded Ruby, is the only version that's going to be supported.
-Everything else is extra.
+As I'm using ChefDK for virtually all of my Ruby development (i.e not limited to Chef development), this gem only supports 2.1.x (embedded up until Chef 12.13.x).
+There's planned support for 2.3.x (embedded since Chef 12.14.x).

-While experiments proved that the extensions by themselves are ABI compatible with Ruby 2.0 and 2.2, there's **no guarantees** that they work as advertised.
+While experiments proved that the extensions by themselves are ABI compatible with Ruby 2.0 and 2.2, there's **no guarantees** that they would work as advertised.

 Ruby 2.0 and 2.2 requires you to link to the appropriate libruby: